 What are the risks of taking on high-stakes divorce cases, and how do you mitigate those risks?

 I was hired a couple of years ago to assist in a malpractice case against a lawyer for settling a case in litigation – a settlement the wife didn’t like for various reasons.
 The stakes were astronomically high: $110 million.
-We were able to get a defence verdict or award on each and every point the wife raised.
-Family law attorneys understand what it takes to try a case to conclusion in a family law court, and what the weaknesses of those cases are.
+We were able to get a defense verdict or award on each and every point the wife raised.
+Experienced family law attorneys understand what it takes to try a high-stakes divorce case to conclusion in a family law court, and what the weaknesses of those cases are.
 Providing for mandatory arbitration can also help to mitigate the risk.
 Almost everyone in Los Angeles has modified their arbitration agreements to require the arbitrator to follow the state’s evidence code and case law – which means the arbitrator can’t make a willy-nilly decision because they feel sorry for someone.
-Of course, malpractice insurance is necessary – but in some cases involving hundreds of millions of dollars, there simply isn’t enough insurance.
+Of course, malpractice insurance is necessary, but in some cases involving hundreds of millions of dollars, there simply isn’t enough insurance.

 What options have you suggested in creating settlement agreements that are unique to high-asset or complex child-custody cases?

 Your organization alerted me to a company providing disability insurance for the support payments in the event that the payor becomes disabled in the future.
 We had been using life insurance to replace the support obligations that would be lost in the event of death for many years, but the disability insurance is a fabulous idea.

 Several years ago, I created the concept of putting together an annuity with bonuses along the way for not filing modification proceedings in paternity cases where one party didn’t want to have contact with the mother of their non-marital child.
 The mother would receive extra payments periodically every few years as an incentive not to modify, which would run up legal fees and risk public exposure of their non-marital child.